Defining phishing sounds simple, until you try to do it.

 - BEC Attacks

-As noted from the above, only a few of these techniques rely on technology to gain the intended results.
+Only a few of these techniques rely on technology to gain the intended results.
 And for each of those, social engineering or psychological manipulation is the true threat.
-It's for these reasons, and the fluidity of digital mediums, that PhishLabs is defining phishing in the specific scope as presented in this post.
+It's for these reasons, and the fluidity of digital mediums, that we define phishing in this specific scope.